dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/colour-image-unit.md

 ### getImageData

-Gets the `ImageData` object as the image data of the colour image.
+Gets the image data for the colour image.

 ```java
 ImageData getImageData();